rashadalirhayim/rashadalirhayim.github.io/_posts/2026-01-24-street-design-guidelines.md

 ---

-## Personal Thoughts
+### Personal Thoughts

 I find it hard to imagine Sadik-Khan succeeding in a city without the unique density of New York or Los Angeles.
-Her success was largely bolstered by her immense professional network.
-As she notes in Chapter 11, her ability to simply "pick up the phone" and reach the heads of the MTA was key to resolving inevitable friction.
+Her success was also supported by her immense professional network.
+As she notes in Chapter 11, her ability to simply “pick up the phone” and reach the heads of the MTA was key to resolving inevitable friction.

 To be successful in urban transformation, you need a high degree of power and influence.
-Sadik-Khan clearly possessed both, making her achievements—while difficult to replicate—a masterclass in urban leadership.
+Sadik-Khan clearly possessed both, making her achievements difficult to replicate.
+But this is also why the book is useful.
+It does not only show what good street design looks like.
+It shows the amount of political work needed to make that design happen.

+This is why I think Streetfight is still worth reading.
+Many planners already know that cities need safer streets, better public transport, and more space for pedestrians and cyclists.
+The harder question is how to actually do it, especially when every change creates resistance.
+Sadik-Khan’s work reminds us that streets are not neutral spaces.
+They reflect political choices, and changing them means changing who the city is designed to serve.

 ---